5 Mistakes to Avoid When Making Overnight Oats

 1. Guessing on the liquid-to-oat ratio.

 Getting the liquid-to-oat ratio down is one major key to success when it comes to overnight oats.
-Since overnight oats are really just oats that have been left to soften for hours in liquid — usually milk of some sort — to break down and become porridge-like, if you use too much liquid, the oats won’t be able to soften enough and get that creamy consistency.
+Since overnight oats are really just oats that have been left to soften for hours in liquid — usually milk of some sort — to break down and become porridge-like, if you use too little liquid, the oats won’t be able to soften enough and get that creamy consistency.
 Instead you’ll have something more like cement.
 Yet, use too much liquid and you’ll end up with soup.

 Follow this tip: Stick with a 2:1 ratio of liquid to oats when making overnight oats to achieve a spoonable, porridge-like consistency.